Legal and compliance

 Technical and organizational measures

-• All data encrypted at rest (AES-256-GCM with per-user keys)
+• All credentials and keys encrypted at rest with authenticated encryption and per-user keys

-• All communications encrypted in transit (HTTPS with TLS certificate pinning)
+• All communications encrypted in transit (HTTPS with TLS 1.3 and HSTS preload)

 • Per-user data isolation at the database level